sony/nnc-plugin/manuals/Pre_Process/Create_Dataset/ObjectDetection_CenterNet.rst

-Object Detection (from Yolo v2 format)
+Object Detection (for CenterNet from Yolo v2 format)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This plugin converts the object detection dataset prepared in Yolo v2 format to Neural Network Console dataset CSV file format, especially to the format used in object detection sample project “synthetic_image_object_detection”.
+This plugin converts the object detection dataset prepared in Yolo v2 format to Neural Network Console dataset CSV file format for CenterNet, especially to the format used in object detection sample project “synthetic_image_object_detection_centernet”.

 For Yolo v2 format, prepare a text file with the same name as the image file and a file name with the extension changed to “.txt”, and enter the index, center X coordinate, center Y coordinate, width, and height of the object in each line of the text file.
 The index of the object is an integer starting from 0, and the coordinates and vertical and horizontal sizes are specified with (0.0, 0.0) at the upper left of the image and (1.0, 1.0) at the lower right of the image.